 - Took a Level in Kindness: Originally a very difficult and curmudgeonly person, he matured from an apparent selfishness and became more inviting.

 - Troll: Has his moments, such as a time when he's wired to a machine that shows one's thoughts on screen.
 When asked how he got into a museum surrounded by an impenetrable wall and a moat with no bridge?
 A picture of a man riding an old 1800s bicycle appears on screen.

-- Unscrupulous Hero: He's devoted to his grandaughter and is disgusted by villains like the Daleks but aside from that his morals are loose at best, with his flaws ranging from pride and paranoia to outright moral cowardice in trying to abandon Barbara to die on Skaro rather than risk further exposure to radiation, as well as Ian and Barbara becoming his companions only after he trapped them within the TARDIS against their will.
+- Unscrupulous Hero: He's devoted to his granddaughter and is disgusted by villains like the Daleks, but aside from that, his morals are loose at best, with his flaws ranging from pride and paranoia to outright moral cowardice in trying to abandon Barbara to die on Skaro rather than risk further exposure to radiation, as well as Ian and Barbara becoming his companions only after he trapped them within the TARDIS against their will.
 By the conclusion of the first three stories he gets over this.

 - Verbal Tic: Several:

 - He had a habit of ending many if not most of his lines with a "hmmm?", plus interjecting the terms "young man", "my child", "my dear boy", "dear child", et cetera, into seemingly every third phrase.